praesongprasit/EventSiteTest/src/talks/nztechrally2025/hold-fold-walkaway.md

 <p>You’ll learn when to hold, when to fold and when to walk away from the moments that can burn you.</p>
 "
-featuredImage: /assets/images/talks/2024/hold-fold-walkaway.jpg
+featuredImage:
-featuredImageAlt: "NZ Tech Rally.
-Hold, fold or walk away: Navigating  burnout like The Gambler.
-A talk by Nav Rao, Product Engineer.
-Friday 16th May 2025 @ Tākina, Wellington"
+featuredImageAlt:
-featuredImageType: image/jpg
+featuredImageType:
-featuredImageWidth: 1200
+featuredImageWidth:
-featuredImageHeight: 630
+featuredImageHeight:
 talkRecordingID:
 ---